szpaku80/reverse-engineering-contour-next-link-24/README.md

 [![Gitter chat](https://badges.gitter.im/medtronic-flash/Lobby.png)](https://gitter.im/medtronic-flash/Lobby)

 This repository is part of a reverse engineering project to understand the communication process between Medtronic 630G / 640G / 670G pumps and Contour Next Link 2.4 blood glucose meter and Medtronic compatible equipment.
 It includes my analysis of CNL connections and test point leads.
-This knowledge, combined with Pazaan's past achievements, should drive the project forward.
+This knowledge, combined with Pazaan and Bal00 past achievements, should drive the project forward.

 TOC
 ===